 I know the thrill!
 But before you know it, it’s five in the morning and you’re preparing elaborate answers to totally random questions.
 You know, just in case users decide to ask the chatbot about its favorite color.

 You’ll probably end up with something like this terrible chatbot design example:

 Zoom out and you’ll see that this is just a small fragment of an even bigger chatbot flow.
 This chatbot interaction design tries to cover too much ground.

 You’re probably tempted to design a chatbot that would be able to entertain dinner guests and show off its knowledge of numerous topics.
 But ask yourself if it makes any business sense.
-And if your chatbot really needs to be that much complex.
+And if your chatbot really needs to be that complex.

 Try to map out the potential outcomes of the conversation and focus on those that overlap with the initial goals of your chatbot.

 Most channels where you can use chatbots also allow you to send GIFs and images.
 Emojis and images are very popular in private conversations.
 If you want the conversations with your chatbot to have a similar, informal feel, consider decorating it with nice visuals.

 You can use memes and GIFs just the same way you would during a chat with a friend.
 It can add more oomph to your messages.
 A nice animation can make a joke land better or give a visual confirmation of certain actions.
 It creates great conversational experiences.

 This chatbot uses emojis, animated GIFs, and it sends messages with a slight delay.
 This allows you to control exactly how the conversation with the user moves forward.
 The pacing and the visual hooks make customers more engaged and drawn into the exchange of messages.

 Adding visual buttons and decision cards makes the interaction with your chatbot easier.